kyuhyoung/python_cv2_cam_parallel/README.md

 * python : 3.5.6
 * cv2 : 3.4.3

   * Both frame rates of using threading and multiprocessing in my codes are almost the same.
-(I expected that multiprocessing would be fast.
+(I expected that multiprocessing would be faster.
 Point me if my usage of threading and/or multiprocessing is wrong !!).
 The typical frame rates are as below.
     * fetch : 8.5
     * detection : 29.9
     * display : 3.4